sonaliaruk/bank_churn_excel/README.md

 # bank_churn_excel

 📌 Project Summary

 This project focuses on analyzing customer churn in a banking environment to identify key factors driving customer attrition
-* By Analyzed customer churn data for a bank to identify key drivers behind customer attrition.
 * Focused on patterns in demographics, product usage, credit scores, and financial behavior.
 * Aimed to answer:
   * Who is most likely to churn?